 Recently when I was in California, I battled a maze of traffic to get to downtown Los Angeles to the Central Library and paid for a nonresident library card.
 Woohoo, this is great to have.
 It allows me a broad access to reserve ebooks and downloadable audiobooks from afar, which I can’t get here since we live rurally outside the city limits.
 I can get print books at my city’s library but not audios or ebooks due to something they say about copyright.

 So I’m now actually a paid member of four libraries (!) — two of them are local to me in Canada and two are in the States.
 The Houston library is phasing out nonresident memberships so that will expire in December.
-As we all know library access is essential since it allows us less reliance for books on Amazon or Audible (owned by Jeff Bezos), though it’s still good to support indie book outlets when possible.
+As we all know library access is essential since it allows us less reliance for books on Amazon or Audible (both owned by Jeff Bezos), though it’s still good to support indie book outlets when possible.
 I rely on the library more since we have collected too many books over the decades.

 And now it’s time to reveal my 2025 Summer Book List for the reading challenge put on this year by Emma at the blog Words and Peace and Annabel at AnnaBookBel.
 I had over 30 books that I was considering for my list and then cut that down to 15.
 I decided that I would pick recently released books for the list and move my backlist reading to the fall.
 I chose 13 novels and 2 nonfiction and I tried to pick books that would be highly readable and less dense for summer.
 I aimed mostly for page-turners that you could read at the beach.
 I hope to read these from June until September.
 So here it is …. drumroll please …